awsdocs/amazon-athena-user-guide/doc_source/grok.md

 + The `LOCATION` clause specifies an Amazon S3 bucket, which can contain multiple source data files\.
 All files in the bucket are deserialized to create the table\.

+**Note**
+The Grok SerDe does not map pattern names to column names, known as lazy name mapping\.
+Pattern names are named regular expression groups, and they are not checked against the column names for your tables\.
+This means that you cannot use regular expression patterns similar to: `%{WORD:alias}`\.
+In this example, the Grok SerDe does not map the regular expression group named ``alias`` to a column with the name ``alias``\.

 ## Examples<a name="examples"></a>

 These examples rely on the list of predefined Grok patterns\.
 See [pre\-defined patterns](https://github.com/elastic/logstash/blob/v1.4.2/patterns/grok-patterns)\.